geopython/stetl/docs/intro.rst

 Stetl originated in the `INSPIRE-FOSS project <http//www.inspire-foss.org>`_ and was originally created by `Just van den Broecke <http://nl.linkedin.com/in/justb4>`_.
-Since Stetl evolved into a wider use like transforming Dutch GML-based datasets such as Top10NL, IMGEO/BGT (Large Scale Topography) and IMKAD/BRK (Kadastral Data), it has now a repository of its own at `GitHub <https://github.com/justb4/stetl>`_ .
+Subsequently, Stetl evolved into a wider use transforming Dutch GML-based datasets such as Top10NL, IMGEO/BGT (Large Scale Topography) and IMKAD/BRK (Kadastral Data).
+Therefore Stetl now has a repository of its own at `GitHub <https://github.com/justb4/stetl>`_.

 Stetl basically glues together existing parsing and transformation tools like `GDAL/OGR (ogr2ogr) <http://gdal.org>`_ and `XSLT <http://en.wikipedia.org/wiki/XSLT>`_.
 By using native tools like `libxml2` and `libxslt` (via `Python lxml <http://lxml.de>`_)